Mpox testing

 If you have any other symptoms, make sure you isolate at home and seek health advice.

-What to expect when you are tested for mpox:
+What should I expect when I'm tested for mpox?

 Health providers will wear PPE (personal protective equipment) when they test to avoid transmission while taking the sample.
 You may also be asked to wear a mask.